 Online Applications Only: We only accept applications through our online application portal.
 We do not accept paper applications.

 To access the application, first read through the guidelines for the grant category that interests you.
 Then view our online application form here: https://jazzandheritage.gosmart.org/ through our online application portal.

 The Five Categories Now Open Are:

 • Jazz & Heritage In-School Education Programs in Music, Arts, and Cultural Traditions:

 This category supports music and arts education in the schools by funding music and art instruction that takes place at Louisiana K-12 schools during the regular school day or after school.
 Schools (public or private) may apply for money to pay for instruments, instrument repair, sheet music, visual art supplies, or other needed materials to support arts instruction as part of the school’s curriculum.
-Only one application per school is allowed- teachers must check with their principals and colleagues before submitting an application to make sure that no one else in the school is submitting one.
+Only one application per school is allowed- teachers must verify with their principal, CEO, or School leadership and colleagues before submitting an application to make sure that no one else in the school is submitting one.

 • Jazz & Heritage After-School and Summer Education Programs in Music, Arts, and Cultural Traditions: This category supports after-school and summer educational arts programs offered by nonprofit organizations.
 Organizations may apply for money only to pay the professional teaching fees of the artists or educators who provide arts instruction.
 Only nonprofit organizations in Louisiana may apply.